cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 ensure that aggregation is fast, the low-level aggregation operator uses a fixed-size hash table for maintaining the different groups of a GROUP BY.
 If a hash table collision occurs, the existing group and its aggregate are ejected (as a tuple), and the new group uses the old group's slot.
-That is, Tigon computes a partial aggregate at the low level which is completed at a higher level.
+That is, TigonSQL computes a partial aggregate at the low level which is completed at a higher level.
 The query decomposition of an aggregate query Q is similar to that of sub-aggregates and super-aggregates in data cube computations.
 If the definition of one or more grouping variables uses an LFTA-unsafe function, it is not